 There are indeed some who advocate that I need to perform certain tasks in order to be saved.
-But most argue that salvation is by grace alone through faith alone.
+But most would agree that salvation is by grace alone through faith alone.
 That works have no place in a person’s salvation.
-And I whole heartedly agree with that.
+And I wholeheartedly agree with that.
 But what then do we do with this passage where Paul instructs us to work out our salvation?

 Paul tells us to do this with fear and trembling.
 Our sanctification is a serious matter, and not to be taken lightly.
 Why?
 Because God is at work in my life.
 Looking to accomplish his purpose.
 And so it is important that I not be working at odds with him.
 If my goals are different than his goals for me, there is a problem.